Erikdekamps/kingly_minimal/components/node-teaser/README.md

 - **Accessible:** The title is a proper, accessible link.

 ## WCAG Compliance

-This component helps to meet the following success criteria:

 - **1.3.1 Info and Relationships (A):** The use of `<article>`, `<footer>`, and a semantic `<h2>` provides a clear, programmatically determinable structure.